 Park Design

 The overall park design can be viewed at this link.
-The focus of the park area is habitat restoration from the previous golf course use, as well as a main active “hub park” near the Tantalus Road entrance providing play areas, picnic areas, community gardens, bike wash station, washrooms and other facilities.
+The focus of the park area is habitat restoration from the previous golf course use, as well as a main active “hub park” near the Tantalus Road entrance providing play areas, picnic areas, bike wash station, washrooms and other facilities.
 A trail network runs through the active park area and links the main residential “nodes” on the site.
 Once completed, access to the park and trails will be available from Dowad Drive, Tantalus Road and Newport Ridge Drive.
 Final details of the park design are being completed and will be secured in a Servicing Agreement with the developer.

 Current Habitat Restoration Work